 Our first recommendation, of course, is one of our ever-popular wine-tasting tours, which are a one- price all-inclusive intimate guided tour of three wineries!

 For those who like to drive on their own, the innkeepers have lots of information to assist in designing a route sure to please.

 This popular wine shop is located around the corner from Arcady Vineyard Bed and Breakfast, with Friday Tastings from 4:30 to 7:00pm.
 Snacks are typically provided too.

 Historic Day Itinerary – all within 4 miles of Arcady Vineyard

 After our hearty country-fresh breakfast, drive just over two miles to Jefferson’s home at Monticello.
-We recommend you pre-purchase your tickets online at www.monticello.org which reserves a tour time for the inside of the home.
+We recommend you pre-purchase your tickets online to reserve a tour time for the inside of the home.
 Park and pick up your tickets at the Welcome Center, where you can also enjoy a free film, museum, souvenir shop, and snack area (The Café at Monticello is run by Foods of All Nations, a local specialty grocery store), or after your visit, continue up the road and enjoy a tasting and light lunch at Trump Vineyards.
 If you are returning to the inn for the afternoon wine tour and want a delicious snack to enjoy before the tour departs, or something to bring along on the tour, Salt Artisan Market, located on the drive back to Arcady, has great locally sourced sandwiches and snacks.

 The Monticello Welcome Center will bus you up to Monticello, or you can walk if you like – it’s about a 15-minute walk uphill.